-- shopping_cart Look at our available lockets
+- shopping_ Have a look at our available lockets

-- add_shopping_cart Add Photo Service to your cart
+- add_shopping_cart Add Photo Service

-- thumb_up_alt How to care for your locket.
+- thumb_up_alt How to care for your locket

 For the special photos that will be always with you everywhere you go in your unique locket pendant, we have a photo installation service, that includes preparing the colors, sizes, and composition of your images in Photoshop to adjust them the best way for the locket of your choice, but if you have time you can do it yourself at home, just follow these simple instructions.